belulok/booking-app/README.md

 **Optional Features**
 - Sorting and Filtering: Users can sort bookings by price, check-in, or check-out date and filter by deposit paid.
 - Updating and Deleting Bookings: Enables users to modify or remove their bookings.

-**Additional Notes**
-The app uses mock data for bookings.
-Integration with a real API would require additional setup and authentication.
-For any issues or contributions, please open an issue or submit a pull request.